 Adenia epigea var. stylosa, Adenia firingalavensis var. stylosa

-Adenia stylosa is a pachycaul shrub or liana forming a tangle of twisted, succulent stems radiating out from an extraordinary hard, conical, irregular, green caudex looking like a mountain shaped candle with melting wax coming down.
-The caudex can grow up to 6.7 feet (2 m) tall (usually less than 20 inches/50 cm tall) and up to 12 inches (30 cm) in diameter.
-The leaves are heart-shaped or bell-shaped, purple-violet to dark green with dark red veins.
+Adenia stylosa is a pachycaul shrub or liana forming a tangle of fleshy twisted stems radiating out from a green, extraordinary hard caudex looking like a mountain-shaped candle with melting wax coming down.
+The caudex can grow up to 6.7 feet (2 m) tall, usually less than 20 inches (50 cm), and up to 12 inches (30 cm) in diameter.
+Leaves are heart-shaped or bell-shaped, purple-violet to dark green with dark red veins.
 Male and female flowers are borne on separate plants.
-The flowers are pale yellow or greenish white and open on the tendrils in the spring and summer.
+Flowers are pale yellow or greenish-white and open on the tendrils in spring and summer.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).